davidstutz/bootstrap-multiselect/README.md

 Defines the label of the select all option.

+**selectAllValue**

+The value by which the select all option is identified.

 **enableFiltering**

 Define if a text input should be created to filter results.
 Note that 'select all' option will select all **FILTERED** options.
 Default is false.